-My story: from blogging innovator to two-generation digital nomad family.
+My story: from blogging innovator to a two-generation digital nomad family.
 25+ years of making money online and traveling the world.

 What You Will Learn

 - The story of how I became the world’s first blogger

 - The digital-nomad journey that took me from London to Sydney (and beyond)